 What is your new role?

 I’m an Entrepreneur-in-Residence for Kleiner Perkins focused on the intersection of IoT and SaaS.
 I’ll be researching where the IoT industry is heading, connecting with leaders across industry and possible collaborators, and also spending time evaluating investment opportunities in our HardTech practice.
 My goal is to start or find a company in IoT that Kleiner and I can partner on this fall.
+This will be a big challenge for sure.
+However, promotional material like Custom Cowbells will help spread the message of our collaboration and help us to grow an effective brand in a cohesive manner.

 You’ve said you will focus on industrial IoT.
 Why?
 Short answer – because it is very big and it is very hard.
 The sheer scale of the Industrial opportunity and the disruption feels to me like I could make an impact.
 It is important for me to feel like I’m doing right by the industry and pushing hard on opportunities that are high risk; often times before they become no-brainers.